conestack/node/README.rst

 Data structures could be described as tree.
 Some are by nature ``treeish``, like XML documents, LDAP directories or filesystem directory trees, while others could be treaten as.
-Consider SQL as example.
-A Database has tables, these contain rows which contain columns.

-Next, python has elegant ways for customizing all sorts of datamodel related API.
+Further, python has elegant ways for customizing all sorts of datamodel related API.
 The `dictionary container type
 <http://docs.python.org/reference/datamodel.html#emulating-container-types>`_
 fits almost completely the purpose of representing a node of a tree.
 The same